(Q30.9) Congenital malformation of nose, unspecified

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the symptoms of the endocrine disorder and to restore the body's hormone balance.
+Main goal of the treatment: To reduce the severity of the malformation and improve the appearance of the nose.

 Icon